onap/doc/docs/release/index.rst

 Features
 --------
-ONAP Istanbul Maintenance Release 1 focusses on:
+ONAP Istanbul Maintenance Release 1:

-- fixing log4j vulnerabilities in AAI, CPS, DCAEGEN2, DMAAP, POLICY, SDNC and VNFSDK
+- Log4j vulnerabilities in direct dependencies were removed from A&AI, DMAAP, SDNC and VNFSDK.
+- Log4j vulnerabilities introduced by transitive dependencies are still in A&AI, CCSDK, DCAE, DMAAP, MULTICLOUD, SDNC, SO, VNFSDK.

 Istanbul Major Release 9.0.0
 ============================